kmorrell27/UpperCrustCatering/_menus/boxed-lunches.md

 * * *

-‡ To avoid an additional charge, please limit sandwich selections to 3 options for orders of 20 or less & to 4 options for orders over 20
+‡ To avoid an additional charge, please limit sandwich selections to 3 options for orders of 20 people or fewer & to 4 options for orders over 20 people.
+A surcharge will be applied to orders with split sides, dressings, and/or desserts.

 Soft Drinks & Bottled Water $1 each.